 Here’s how to apply

 That all came together when I found ILP.
-We're a non-profit organization based in Utah, USA who sends volunteers abroad for a semester.
+We're a non-profit organization based in Utah, USA that sends volunteers abroad for a semester.
 You'll spend time teaching English to kiddos or volunteering in an orphanage (which looks superb on your resume, by the way), plus have free time for lots of traveling.
-With the Program Fee, your housing, flight, meals, and a few other perks (like a visa) is totally taken care of.
+With the Program Fee, your housing, roundtrip international flight, meals, and a few other perks (like your visa) are totally taken care of.

 ILP doesn't work directly with a certain university, but since our volunteers are college-aged, we've had multiple volunteers from Brigham Young University and BYU-H. If you want to be another BYU-Hawaii student to volunteer and travel with ILP, here’s all the info: